kalaksi/docker-quassel/README.md

 - [Docker Hub repository](https://registry.hub.docker.com/u/kalaksi/quassel/)
 - [GitHub repository](https://github.com/kalaksi/docker-quassel)

-## THIS IS A TEST VERSION

-This is a new container I'm testing out.
-It should work but I'm personally currently just testing it out and ironing out any issues.

 ## Why use this container?
 **Simply put, this container has been written with simplicity and security in mind.**